demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 3. Run !msgraph-mail-generate-login-url to generate a new *Authorization code*.
 See [Authorization Code flow Troubleshooting](#authorization-code-flow-troubleshooting).
 4. Run !msgraph-mail-test to test the connectivity of the email.

-**Note**: If encountering an "Insufficient privileges to complete the operation" error, ensure the necessary permissions were added, according to the integration documentation.
+**Note**: If encountering an "Insufficient privileges to complete the operation" error, ensure the necessary permissions were added according to the integration documentation.
 Subsequently, reset the authentication and initiate the authentication process again.

 #### Authorization Code flow Troubleshooting
 If you encounter issues with the User consent, such as a "Missing scope permissions on the request.
 API requires one of..." error after generating a new authorization code using the generate-login-url command, even though you have provided all the mentioned permissions, it may indicate that you need to trigger the consent process again.